Banahlee/lennys-pizzeria/README.md

 # lennys-pizzeria
-Website for a non-existent pizzeria created for the purpose of UI design practice (still in progress)
+Website for a mock pizzeria created for the purpose of UI design practice (still in progress)

 To see website, use "npm install" in the terminal